apaz-cli/apaz-cli.github.io/blog/Research_Roadmap.md

 ## Keeping GPUs Warm

 GPUs sitting idle is bad.
 I'm very optimization-brained.
-I don't want to deploy something that isn't within an order of magnitude of as efficient as it can be.
-But honestly in this case it doesn't matter.
+I don't want to deploy something that isn't within an order of magnitude of as efficient as it can be, but honestly in this case it doesn't matter.
 GPUs doing something is waaaaay better than GPUs doing nothing.
-Running your GPU at 1/10th the efficiency is probably still worth it.
-The hard part is just figuring out how to get them to do useful work over longer periods of time.
-So.
-What do you do with them?
+Running your GPU at 1/10th the efficiency is probably still worth it, the hard part is figuring out how to get them to do useful work over longer periods of time.
+So, What do you do with them?

 ### Traditional Answers (boring, zzzzzz, honk shuuuu, mimimi...)